-Travel takes you from one culture to the next in a matter of hours.
-Sometimes even minutes.
-For example, New York is clearly different than Paris.
+Travel takes you from one culture to the next in hours.
+Sometimes, even minutes.
+For example, New York is different than Paris.
 There are differences in language, continents, culture, history, and food.

-But New York is also different from Chicago or Los Angeles even though all three cities share the same language, continent, and (pretty similar) history.
-Once you travel you can see how each city or region differs from the other.
+But New York is also different from Chicago or Los Angeles, even though all three cities share the same language, continent, and (pretty similar) history.
+Once you travel, you can see how each city or region differs.

 Try new foods

-In some cities you get a coffee to go, others you drink it at the bar, some you take your espresso with a shot of Grappa.
+In some cities, you get a coffee to go.
+In others, you drink it at the bar.
+In some, you take your espresso with a shot of Grappa.
 It all depends on where you are.

-When you travel where you don’t speak the language (or read it) eating can be a challenge.
+Eating can be a challenge when you travel where you don’t speak the language (or read it).
 It can also be fun.
-One time while traveling in Beijing, China I ate in a closet.
+One time, while traveling in Beijing, China I ate in a closet.

-There were no tables available and a waitress showed three of us to a closet with a menu without pictures (this was before smartphones and Google translate).
+No tables were available, and a waitress showed three of us to a closet with a menu without pictures (before smartphones and Google Translate).

-Turned out it was one of the best dishes I’ve ever had.
+It was one of the best dishes I’ve ever had.
 Eggs and tomatoes.
 Sound awful?
-That’s what I would have thought if I could have read the menu and I would have never known how fantastic it was.
+That’s what I would have thought if I could have read the menu, and I would have never known how fantastic it was.